Daksh-Prasad/ultra-adblock/README.md

 Ultra Adblock keeps your browsing experience ad-free, blocking intrusive ads and improving page loading speeds.
 Enjoy distraction-free browsing and un-detectable blocking!
 Created by Daksh Prasad.

-*Images used in the Extension were created with the use of artificial intelligence*

 ## Setup Instructions
 1. Download ZIP, then unzip it
 2. Go to [Chrome Extensions](chrome://extensions/) (chrome://extensions/)